NCEAS/2016-postdoc-training/06-code-best-practices/1-coding-best-practices-general-tips.md

 ```
 Although `<<-` is a specificty of R, the general concept of global and local scope is valid for Python and others.

+## Local Scope

 This also means that there is one more reason to use functions!!
-All the temporary variables you define in a function are automatically deleted when you exist the function, freeing up the computer memory.
+All the temporary variables you define in a function are automatically deleted when you exit the function, freeing up the computer memory.

 ## Note about loading libraries in R

-Firs is a package a library?
-Not until it is installed on your system using (install.packages("this_awsome_package_I_need")! see [here](http://www.r-bloggers.com/packages-v-libraries-in-r/) for more details.
+>- First: is a package a library?
+- Not until it is installed on your system using (install.packages("this_awsome_package_I_need")! see [here](http://www.r-bloggers.com/packages-v-libraries-in-r/) for more details.

+## Namespace

-In R you load a library using `library(mypackage)`.
-Each library as its own `namespace`. for example if you use dplyr::union dplyr is the namespace and union is the function.
-Namespace are great to be sure that functions from different packages sharing the same name will not overwritte each others.
+In R you use the command `library(mypackage)` to load a library.
+Each library has its own `namespace`.

+For example, if you use `dplyr::union` *dplyr* is the **namespace** and *union* is the **function**.
+Namespace attribution is a great way to be sure that functions from different packages sharing the same name will not overwritte each others.

+## Namespace

 However when you load a library, you might have noticed/ignored similar messages: